ministryofjustice/analytical-platform-ui/README.md

 ```

 This will run black, mypy, flake8 and isort before a commit to check for failures and stage any required changes.

+### Running Development Server
+To run the server, you will need to use aws-sso cli.
+To find the correct profile, run ```aws-sso list``` in the terminal.
+This will provide you with a link to sign in via SSO.
+Once signed in, a list of profiles will be displayed.
+You are looking for the profile name linked to the ```analytical-platform-development``` AccountAlias.
+To run the server using this profile, enter ```aws-sso exec --profile <profile-name> -- python manage.py runserver```